Zunaeed-Imran/Object-Oriented_Programming_PHP./readme.md

   ?>

   ```
-- another example of OPP
+- another example of OPP Using String

 ```
   <?php